ivandj0h/e-rapat/README.md

 `git clone https://github.com/ivandi1980/e-rapat.git`
 or click the green button on top right of this list of repo's file.

-## This Code still be updates daily, cause it still maintenance
+# This Code is not maintenance anymore!!

 ### Changelog